Division (mathematics): Notation

 Any of these forms can be used to display a fraction.
-A fraction is a division expression where both dividend and divisor are integers (typically called the numerator and denominator), and there is no implication that the division must be evaluated further.
-A second way to show division is to use the division sign (÷, also known as obelus though the term has additional meanings), common in arithmetic, in this manner:
+A fraction is a division expression, often where both dividend and divisor (typically called the numerator and denominator) are as simple as possible and there is no implication that the division must be evaluated further.

+Another way to show division is to use the division sign (÷, also known as obelus though the term has additional meanings), common in arithmetic, in this manner: